Erotemic/xdoctest/docs/source/installing_python.rst

 practice to be in a `virtual environment <https://realpython.com/effective-python-environment/>`_.
 If you are a Python beginner, then I would recommend setting up a `conda <https://docs.conda.io/en/latest/>`_ environment.

-I typically do this on Linux as follows:
+On Linux, I typically use this end-to-end script for installing conda, creating, and activating a virtual environment.

 .. code:: bash

-    # Download the conda install script
+    # Download the conda install script into a temporary directory
     mkdir -p ~/tmp
     cd ~/tmp
     CONDA_INSTALL_SCRIPT=Miniconda3-latest-Linux-x86_64.sh